kelvinsekx/portfolio/src/content/articles/react-state/index.md

 After you must have completed the
 [last tutorial](/articles/introduction-to-mavoscript-with-a-calculator-project/), you should have had a static page that resembles a blog.

 However, real blogs are not that static so much that more blogs can not be added.
-In this tutorial we would start manipulating our data thanks to react state.
+In this tutorial we would start manipulating our data thanks to **react state**.

 By the end of this tutorial you would have learned how to set state, render state and update state.

 ## **State**

-We can start by rendering the blogData from state instead of the way it is currently handled.
+We can start by rendering the blogsData through state instead of the way it is currently handled.

 Replace blogsData with this.state.blogData in the render() method